 The Earth used to be flat until it was proven to be round by ancient scientists in Greece and Egypt a few hundred years BC.
 But "experts" were able to keep it flat for over 1700 more years until after the Middle Ages.

-In the early 19 hundreds a German Scientist Alfred Wagoner advanced the shocking idea that the continents were adrift and the giants of expert geologists ridiculed him.
-Nobody is laghing anymore because the theory of continental drift has been confirmed by all the geology "experts".
+In the early 19 hundreds a German Scientist Alfred Wagoner advanced the shocking idea that the continents were adrift and the giants of expert geologists ridiculed him for his new hypothesis.
+Nobody is laughing anymore because the theory of continental drift has been accepted and confirmed by all the "experts" in the field.

 The following snippets were copied by me from Wikipedia: The links do not work